 Richard’s explanation of directing traffic explains the busyness of any hospital’s ER department.
-Even with a staff of chaplains, there are still many things happening that make a chaplain’s responsibilities many.
-Although Richard comes from a staffed pastoral care department, there are still different shifts and times where everyone comes in and everyone is assigned to different areas.
-That means that there are times when the number of people to share the workload may be low, and in an ER department, there could be multiple incidents of crisis or immediate response.
-This environment’s pulse, then, makes sense to be likened to a traffic scene.
+Even with a staff of chaplains, chaplains’ responsibilities change continuously Although Richard comes from a staffed pastoral care department, emergencies dictate that everyone must be there and help.
+There are times when the number of people to share the workload may be low, and in an ER department, there could be multiple incidents of crisis needing immediate response.
+The environment’s pulse helps chaplains determine which part of the traffic light applies at any given moment in time.

-One chaplain explains the benefit of having multiple chaplains on a staff.
-They discuss how they are able to work with their peers so that if they are tied up with things, the hospital can still be serviced by their department, as needed.
+Even though a hospital chaplain staff means more people to share the workload, the need to manage one’s roles in an uncertain environment does not diminish.
+One chaplain explains the benefit of having multiple chaplains on a staff because they work together to cover for each other and still provide all needed services.

 “[I] was in an administrative meeting discussing some patient satisfaction scores on one of the nursing floors and how pastoral care may impact and help the nurses with their benchmarks and their scores.
 Got paged out of that meeting to meet with a former nurse whose son was contemplating suicide, and got her referred to the appropriate mental health folk.
 Then, back from that encounter with that family, to a trauma, and then from that trauma, back to a budget meeting.
 All that was before lunch.
 That's the yo-yo part of the administration and I enjoy that.
 Truth be told, that's another huge benefit of having a team: if I were in a meeting and I could not get out of it, I simply call one of my staff and go, ‘Hey, are you in a position to stop what you're doing and go take care of this family?’
 We do a lot of handing off and got an incredible staff that are very competent and skilled, so that makes it nice.”
 [Spencer, lines 221-235]

-The use of teamwork here explains how chaplains can use their colleagues when things get particularly chaotic.
-Every hospital may not be equipped with several chaplains, so I sense Spencer’s awareness of that and his gratefulness to be a part of a chaplain team.
-He refers to the many responsibilities he completed before lunch, however, there were still other things that needed to be done, so he would be completely overwhelmed if he were alone.
-Unfortunately, he is lucky as many other chaplains are dealing with 1- or 2-person staffs, or relying on volunteers.
+Teamwork explains how chaplains can rely upon their colleagues in particularly chaotic times.
+Not every hospital has the luxury of multiple chaplains; Spencer’s awareness of and gratefulness for his team appeared in the way he spoke about them.
+Even with a team, his need to manage varying roles “before lunch” indicates how overwhelming the hospital chaplain role may be.
+Role management and uncertainty increase exponentially for one- or two-person chaplain staffs who must rely on volunteers to handle less critical responsibilities.

-Although there is a perceived normalcy to the idea of “switching hats,” one of the chaplains explains the difficulty in prioritizing which emergencies to respond to and the considerations that are made:
+Although chaplains perceived a normalcy associated with “switching hats,” one of the chaplains explains the difficulty in prioritizing which emergencies to respond to and the considerations that are made: